jackie-dai/Vault-of-Knowledge/Parallel Query Processing.md

 If relation is already partitioned in the way we want, we don't need to repartition

 ### Broadcast Joins
-Sometimes, one table is tiny and one is huge (uneven distribution) To save IO cost:
+Sometimes, one table is tiny and one is huge (unevenly distrbuted) To save IO cost: broadcast smaller table to each machine rather than trying to partition the biggest table